This is a guest post by Michael Vernik, Co-founder and CEO of DigiSpoke.

 When it comes to a new tool, getting people to use it can be a serious challenge.
 Anyone who’s ever tried to launch a system requiring contributors to indicate start and stop times for their work knows that it takes a colossal amount of diligence on everyone’s part to maintain this level of detail.
 Often times, these systems are based on idealistic visions on the part of the software designer – the sort of thing talked about in seminars.
 In reality, unless based on compensation or reward, they almost never work.

 For our project we looked at other solutions in our quest for granular task control and collaboration, only to find a world of either loose task control systems or new takes on Gantt chart solutions.
-Agile and Kanban systems are great for engineering teams with autonomous goals, but break down very quickly if used for projects with multiple dependencies and parallel task scenarios.

 However, a project manager’s experience with technology will often dictate whether or not they will use Gantt charts.
 Unfortunately, the user experience of Gantt charts is just not synonymous with 21st century tech and today users.
 Gantt charts suffer from a myriad of flaws.